Chester Porter: Membership

 Porter joined Rostrum shortly after going to the bar when there weren't many Rostrum clubs in Australia.
 In his book The Gentle Art of Persuasion he attributes his improved speaking skills to Rostrum and said that becoming a "Critic in Rostrum one learns a great deal".

 Porter won Rostrum NSW "Speaker of the Year" in the 1986 competition.

 Later years

 Porter retired from the law in the year 2000.
 He then published his three books on his life and the law.

-He died on Monday 17 March 2021 aged 95.H He was survived by his wife, Jean, and two daughters, Mary Davis and Dr Josie McSkimming.
+He died on Monday 17 March 2021 aged 95.
+He was survived by his wife, Jean, and two daughters, Mary Davis and Dr Josie McSkimming.